 According to Tiffany, the company was commissioned to produce the trophy for the very first Super Bowl in 1967.
 Although the design has always featured a regulation-size football in kicking position, it was renamed in 1970 for the late Green Bay Packers coach, Vince Lombardi, who led the Packers to victories in the first two Super Bowls.

-Additionally, Tiffany & Co. is responsible for the creation of numerous trophies, team rings, and awards spanning the fields of tennis, baseball, horse racing, and, of course, many of our favourite individual pieces pictured below.
+Founded in 1837, Tiffany & Co. is responsible for the creation of numerous trophies, team rings, and awards spanning the fields of tennis, baseball, horse racing, and beyond.
+After nearly two centuries, it's clear that Tiffany's storied designs have permeated American culture, and is reflected in many of our favorite individual pieces pictured below.